 Laboratory and didactic course in daily living skills evaluation and activity analysis for the physically, psychologically, and cognitively impaired.
 Emphasis on strategies and media that promote adaptation to disabilities and increase role independence are taught using adaptive equipment, redesigning the environment, exploration of tools, materials, and uniform terminology.
-(1 unit lecture, 1 unit lab)

-INTERPROFESSIONAL COMMUNICATION IN HEALTHCARE
+OCCTH 717/717L INTERPROFESSIONAL COMMUNICATION IN HEALTHCARE

 This course allows the student to enhance professional effectiveness through the improvement of communication skills.
 Learning is achieved through active participation in individual and group interactions that mirror professional practice.
-(1 unit lecture, 1 unit lab)